datacommonsorg/data/scripts/world_bank/health_nutrition_population/README.md

 The dataset from 1960 onwards is available online.
 For this import, the series selected are all population statistics – male and female, age 00 to 25.

-Size
-5447kb
+Size: 5447kb

-Format
-Json (access is directly from browser)
+Format: Json (access is directly from browser)

-Time period
-Annual, from 1960
+Time period: Annual, from 1960

-Granularity
-Country level
+Granularity: Country level

-Variables
-Age
+Variables:

-26
+Age: 26

-Gender
-2
+Gender:2

 Population